 Wood heaters can only be used indoors.
 In outdoor areas, only gas or coal burning heaters are allowed.

-You need Council’s permission before you install a wood heater in your house.
+You need to get Council’s permission by making an Activity Application before you install a wood heater in your house.
 A fee must be paid when you apply.

 Smoke from wood heaters can be a hazard for people inside your home, your neighbours and the environment.